 General Data Protection Regulations (GDPR) is a regulation in EU law on data protection and privacy for all individuals within the European Union.
 The aim of the GDPR is to protect all EU citizens from privacy and data breaches.

-GDPR comes into force from 25 May 2018 and will impact on all organisations including tennis clubs, venues and in many cases coaches.
-It will affect how organisation’s collect, use and store individual’s data and information.
+GDPR came into force on 25 May 2018 and would impact on all organisations including tennis clubs, venues and in many cases coaches.
+It affects how organisation’s collect, use and store individual’s data and information.
 Tennis clubs and coaches are encouraged to review and amend their data processes in order to ensure that they are compliant with the new regulations and to avoid potentially significant financial penalties.

 The LTA have developed GDPR guidance and template resources to help tennis clubs and coaches understand GDPR and put in to place the necessary processes and procedures to be fully compliant.

 Please click here to be taken to the LTA website for the most recent information.

 NEW FOR REGISTERED COACHES: A new guidance document for coaches has been developed by the LTA.
 Please visit the 'Resources' area of your membership zone to view this document and to keep up to date with any developments.